jeetsukumaran/DendroPy/doc/source/tutorial/trees.rst

 Trees
 -----

-Trees in are represented by the class |Tree|.
+Trees in DendroPy are represented by the class |Tree|.
 Every |Tree| object has a :attr:`~dendropy.dataobject.tree.Tree.seed_node` attribute.
 If the tree is rooted, then this is the root node.
 If the tree is not rooted, however, then this is an artificial node that serves as the "starting point" for the tree.
 The :attr:`~dendropy.dataobject.tree.Tree.seed_node`, like every other node on the tree, is a |Node| object.
 Every |Node| object maintains a list of its immediate child |Node| objects as well as a reference to its parent |Node| object.